 The computing curriculum is well planned to enable all pupils to develop their computing capabilities through high quality experiences across the whole curriculum.
-Specific computing skills will be delivered throughout the week as part of computing lessons.
+Specific computing skills alongside e-safety will be delivered throughout the week as part of computing lessons.